 Sunflower oil acts as an antioxidant as it is rich in Vitamin E or tocopherols that help in neutralizing the cancer-causing free radicals.
 The free radicals damage the cells and the immune system.

 Sunflower oil also contains proteins, which are vital for building and repairing tissues and the production of hormones and enzymes.
 Our body requires high amounts of proteins.
 Since the body does not store proteins, they have to be consumed, and sunflower oil fulfils this requirement.

 Sunflower oil is useful in reducing the risk of infection in pre-term infants having low birth weight.
 The infants are more likely to suffer from infections because of underdeveloped immune system and organs such as the skin.
 Sunflower oil acts as a protective barrier and prevents such infection.

 The Vitamin B content of sunflower oil promotes a healthy nervous system, proper digestion and is a great source of energy.

-Sunflower oil contains selenium which is beneficial in reducing the risk of cardiac problems and hepatic degradation.
-High level of selenium in your blood is also instrumental in reducing the risk of lung and skin cancers.
+Sunflower oil contains selenium that is beneficial in reducing the risk of cardiac problems and hepatic degradation.
+A high level of selenium in your blood is also instrumental in reducing the risk of lung and skin cancers.

 Folate or folic acid found in sunflower oil helps in the manufacture of new cells.
-Magnesium is concerned with preventing muscle cramps whereas tryptophan relaxes the brain and promotes sleep by aiding in the production of the neurotransmitter, serotonin.
+Magnesium prevents muscle cramps whereas tryptophan relaxes the brain and promotes sleep by aiding in the production of the neurotransmitter, serotonin.